SesatGuy/KBytesOS/README.md

 It Will Create Folder Named :

-UserDatas, NotesData ,stats, slot1, slot2, slot3 and some other data file for RABF, ;ogin And Notepad Save File
+UserDatas, NotesData ,stats, slot1, slot2, slot3 and some other data file for RABF, Login And Notepad Save File